The Leray-Hirsch Theorem for equivariant oriented cohomology of flag varieties: Introduction

 where $W$ is the Weyl group of $(G,T)$, $W_L$ is the Weyl group of $(L,T)$, and $W^L$ is the set of minimal length left coset representatives of $W_L$ in $W$.

 In this paper, we construct two distinct Leray-Hirsch homomorphisms,

-where $\BBh(\cdot)$ is an oriented cohomology theory in the sense of Levine and Morel and $\BBh_{\star}(\cdot)$ is an associated equivariant, oriented cohomology theory, and prove that they are isomorphisms.
-The first, which we call the \emph{geometric Leray-Hirsch homomorphism,} is an extension of the geometric construction in ordinary cohomology and depends on the choice of resolutions of the Schubert varieties in $G/B$.
-The second, which we call the \emph{algebraic Leray-Hirsch homomorphism,} is algebraically much more natural, but at this level of generality, a direct connection with the underlying geometry of $G/B$ is not known.
+where, $\pt$ denotes the one-point variety and $\BBh_\star(\cdot)$ is an equivariant oriented cohomology theory, as defined by Calm\`es, Zainoulline, and Zhong.
+The first homomorphism, $\varphi_g$, which we call the \emph{geometric Leray-Hirsch homomorphism,} is an extension of the geometric construction in ordinary cohomology sketched below.
+It depends on the choice of resolutions of the Schubert varieties in $G/B$.
+The second, $\varphi_a$, which we call the \emph{algebraic Leray-Hirsch homomorphism,} is simpler and more natural from a purely algebraic perspective, but a direct connection with the underlying geometry of $G/B$ is not known, and in general, $\varphi_a$ is only defined when $\BBh_\star(\cdot)$ has a universal property (in a category of equivariant oriented cohomology theories), namely that $\BBh_\star(\cdot)$ is Chern complete over the point for $T$.